 CREATE TABLE [dbo] .DimProduct (ProductID INT NOT NULL, ProductName VARCHAR (50) NOT NULL, Price DECIMAL (5,2) NOT NULL, CategoryID INT NOT NULL) WITH (CLUSTERED COLUMNSTORE INDEX, DISTRIBUTION = HASH (CategoryID))

-In this part, we specified that the hash is taken from the CategoryID column.
-As all products of the same category will be stored in the same database.
+In this part, I specified that the hash taken from the CategoryID column.
+Thus, all the products of the same category will be stored in the same database.

-So what did we gain by making sure that the products of the same categories are stored in the same DB?
+So what did I gain by ensuring that products of the same categories are stored in the same DB ...?

 If we want to get the sum of the number of products per category, we can now do it without data movement because we are sure that the rows for a given category will all be in the same database.

-It is recommended that you use distribution control on columns that are not updated and distribute the data uniformly, avoiding data bias in order to minimize the movement of data.
+It is recommended to use distribution control on columns thatui are not updated (the hash column can not be updated) and rdistribute data evenly, avoiding data bias in order toto imitate the movement of data.